microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 # `let` vs. `const`

-Given that we have two types of declarations with similar scoping semantics, it's natural to find ourselves asking which one to use.
+Given that we have two similar types of declaration, which one should you use?
 Like most broad questions, the answer is: it depends.

 Applying the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), all declarations other than those you plan to modify should use `const`.
-The rationale is that if a variable didn't need to get written to, others working on the same codebase shouldn't automatically be able to write to the object, and will need to consider whether they really need to reassign to the variable.
+If a variable doesn't need to get updated, others working on the same codebase shouldn't automatically be able to write to the object, and will need to consider whether they really need to re-assign to the variable.
 Using `const` also makes code more predictable when reasoning about flow of data.

-On the other hand, `let` is not any longer to write out than `var`, and many users will prefer its brevity.
+On the other hand, `let` is not any longer to write out than `var`, and you may prefer its brevity.
-The majority of this handbook uses `let` declarations in that interest.
+The majority of this handbook uses `let` declarations because of that.

-Use your best judgement, and if applicable, consult the matter with the rest of your team.